Python-Markdown/markdown/docs/extensions/code_hilite.md

     Use inline styles instead of CSS classes.
 Defaults to `False`.

 * **`use_pygments`**:
-    Defaults to `True`.
-Set to `False` to disable the use of Pygments.
+    Specifies the use of Pygments in generating the output.

+    If `True` (the default) and Pygments is available, CodeHilite will use Pygments to analyze and format the output.
+Additionally, if using Pygments &gt;= 2.4, the output will be wrapped in `<code>` tags, whereas earlier versions will not.

-    If a language is defined for a code block, it will be assigned to the `<code>` tag as a class in the manner suggested by the [HTML5 spec][spec] (alternate output will not be entertained) and might be used by a JavaScript library in the browser to highlight the code block.
+    Otherwise, Pygments will not be used.
+If a language is defined for a code block, it will be assigned to the `<code>` tag as a class in the manner suggested by the [HTML5 spec][spec] (alternate output will not be entertained) and may be used by a JavaScript library in the browser to highlight the code block.

 A trivial example: